GavinPLilly/Vim-TODO-Highlighter/README.md

 \>>>> This results in RED text with a WHITE background \
 \[done] This results in GREEN text

+Make sure you put a space after the bullet!

 To use this project add ftdetect/todo.vim to the corresponding ftdetect directory on your computer and add syntax/todo.vim to the corresponding syntax directory on your computer. \
 I use Neovim so these directories are located at ~/.config/nvim/ftdetect and ~/.config/nvim/syntax \
 syntax/todo.vim is what defines the syntax highlighting. \